Reversed Space Attacks: Introduction

+When Bob measures a system of larger dimension, it is possible that he interprets his measurement outcome in various ways: First, some outcomes indicate a specific bit value sent by Alice; in the above two examples, we have seen how two values (e.g. $\fet{1,0}$ and $\fet{2,0}$ in Example 1 and $\fet{1,0,0,0}$ and $\fet{0,0,1,0}$ in Example 2) are interpreted as a legal qubit sent by Alice.
+Some outcomes must be interpreted as a loss or as if Alice sent nothing: $\fet{0,0}$ in Example 1 and $\fet{0,0,0,0}$ in Example 2.
+Other outcomes might be considered inconclusive and either be specified by Bob (written as a special type of an error or written as a loss that is counted) or simply be ignored by Bob (a loss that is not counted).
+E.g., clicks in two detectors: $\fet{1,1}$ in Example 1 and $\fet{1,1,0,0}$ in Example 2.

+Once we identify all the relevant states~$\ket{j}_B$ measured by Bob, we can apply the reversed transformation $\calu_B^{-1}=\calu_B^\dag$ on each such state~$\ket{j}_B$.
+These states, $\calu_B^\dag \ket{j}_B$, span the space that influences Bob's outcome.
+While Alice and Bob might not be aware to that enlarged space, Eve is fully powerful hence she is aware of it.
+For example, the influence of Bob's equipment on some state arriving from the channel, and leading to the state $\fet{2,0}$ measured by Bob in Example 1, might be unknown to Alice and Bob.
+Eve however have full knowledge of all aspect of the protocol, hence also of $\calu_B$, and $\ket{j}_B$, and hence also of $\calu_B^\dag \ket{j}_B$.
+When Eve designs her attack, the space spanned by $\calu_B^\dag \ket{j}_B$ (or parts of it, as we later see) is available to her attack, rather than the ideal qubit space.

-One can apply the reversed transformation $(\calu_B)^{-1}=\calu_B^\dag$ on each possible $\ket{j}_B$, in order to identify the space that influences Bob's outcome.
-We call an attack, designed according to this observation, a {\em reversed-space attack}.
-The term ``reversed" here is borrowed from the ``time reversal symmetry" of quantum theory.
-The symmetry of quantum mechanics to the exchange of the prepared (preselected) state and the measured (postselected) state was suggested by~\cite{ABL64,AV90} (and was already used in quantum cryptography as well, see the time-reversed EPR scheme~\cite{BHM96}).
-To clarify this point, we stress that in Eve's attack described above, our assumption is that Eve sends Bob a quantum system with space $H^P$, instead of $H^A$.
-Eve has no incentive in sending systems of higher-dimension, thus she can limit $H^P$ to be the space given by the reverse method (i.e., the space obtained by considering $(\calu_B)^{-1}$).
-As a by product, this simplifies any security analysis, since there is no use in analyzing spaces of larger dimension than the reversed-space.
+We call an attack, designed according to this observation, a {\em reversed-space attack}, for a specific reason: The term ``reversed" here is borrowed from the ``time reversal symmetry" of quantum theory.
+The symmetry of quantum mechanics to the exchange of the prepared (preselected) state and the measured (postselected) state was suggested by~\cite{ABL64,AV90}, and was already used in quantum cryptography as well, see the time-reversed EPR scheme~\cite{BHM96} for example.
+Interestingly, the time-reversed EPR scheme of~\cite{BHM96} also recently lead to more secure protocols --- named ``measurement-device-independent QKD''~\cite{LCQ12}.

-In the following sections we describe different BB84 implementations that use interferometers, and analyze their robustness via the reverse-space method, against an adversary that is limited to sending pulses with up to one photon.